einSelbst/overnext/README.md

 ## Guiding Principles

 - automate it &trade;
-- catch bugs early
+- optimize it, aka do it cheap
-- do it cheap
+- test'n lint it, aka catch bugs early

 ## DX